ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 floor was covered with Tatami mats and cushions, listening to reggaeton.
 Brent sat up against the wall talking with a girl from Columbia, watching Emilio and Joshua give the two Brazilian girls back rubs.
 This went on for a long time.
-The orgiastic intensity, without any sex, made Alex uncomfortable.
+The orgiastic intensity, without any sex, made Brent uncomfortable.
 He was reminded of teaching some family friends how to masturbate back when he was eleven, across the inky darkness of a room above a boathouse in Muskoka, Canada.